Holy See–Ireland relations

 Holy See–Ireland relations are foreign relations between the Holy See and Ireland.
 The majority of Irish people identify as Roman Catholic, according to census data.
-However, views on actual church dogma both on social and spiritual matters varies significantly, and weekly mass attendance is below 40%.
+However, views on actual church dogma both on social and spiritual matters vary significantly, and weekly mass attendance is below 40%.
 The Holy See has an Apostolic Nunciature in Dublin.

 Relations were strained in the 2000s after revelations of Catholic Church sexual abuse cases in Ireland.